oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ### Relationship Template

->  author="Michael Rehder"
+<span class="comment-start" id="532" author="Michael Rehder"
-> date="2020-12-15T13:23:00Z"
->
-> My understanding is that this is an
-> alternative to relations defined within node templates.
+date="2020-12-15T13:23:00Z">My understanding is that this is an alternative to relations defined within node templates.
-> It’s not clear why this option would be chosen over the node-template
+It’s not clear why this option would be chosen over the node-template option.
-> option.
-> If both relations in node-templates and Relationship Templates are used,
-> how are they combined together?
+If both relations in node-templates and Relationship Templates are used, how are they combined together?
-> Or is this not recommended?
+Or is this not recommended?
-> I can imagine that combination rules would be very difficult to define
-> but if it is possible, it must be defined

-A Relationship Template
-specifies the occurrence of a manageable relationship between node templates as part of an application’s topology model that is defined in a TOSCA Service Template.
+I can imagine that combination rules would be very difficult to define but if it is possible, it must be defined</span>A Relationship Template specifies the occurrence of a manageable relationship between node templates as part of an application’s topology model that is defined in a TOSCA Service Template.
 A Relationship template is an instance of a